OutWrest/chess-sheet-reader/README.md

   <img src="https://github.com/OutWrest/chess-sheet-reader/workflows/CS-Reader/badge.svg">
 </p>

 CS-Reader is a Python Application aimed to improve the quality of life of modern chess players.
-The project is focused on turning images of a specific chess sheet into a PGN format to easily be copied out into other applications by using a combination of image processing and
+The project is focused on turning images of a specific chess sheet into a PGN format to easily be copied out into other applications by using a combination of image processing and OCR

 ## Installation